lamalab-org/toolminutes/papers/core_bench.md

 ## Approach

-They proposed a new benchmark, that allow in some extend more deeply evaluate the agents.
-They propose to evaluate the agents in three different tasks: CORE-Bench-Easy, CORE-Bench-Medium and CORE-Bench-Hard.
-The first one is a simple task, the second one is a medium task and the last one is a hard task.
-The evaluation is done in a way that the agents have to provide the answer and the reasoning behind it.
+They proposed a new benchmark that allows the agents to be evaluated more deeply.
+They propose to evaluate the agents in three different tasks: CORE-Bench-Easy, CORE-Bench-Medium, and CORE-Bench-Hard.
+The first one is a simple task, the second one is a medium task, and the last one is a hard task.
+The evaluation is done so that the agents have to provide the answer and the reasoning behind it.

 | Task level | Information provided to the agent | Agent task |
 | :--------: | :-------------------------------: | :--------: |